Real World Evidence

 - November 2017- June 2018: Additional TEP teleconferences to finalize study design and methods for Phase II approach.
 Request for Proposal (RFP) initiated and reviewed by TEP

-- February 2019: Research partners selected
+- February 2019: Research partners selected to replicate two trials

 Project Manager: Hayat Ahmed